 A good Principal helps build a strong highly-motivated cohesive team involving all members of the school community, while the actions of a poor one causes even an already cohesive team to start to fragment.

-When an excellent Principal replaces an ineffective one school culture of learning and support improves within a few months.
+When an excellent Principal replaces an ineffective one, the school culture of learning and support improves within a few months.
 Staff morale and cooperation increase.
 Student behaviour and learning improves.
 And families who had felt shut out suddenly feel more involved in their children’s schooling.

 When an ineffective or incompetent Principal is placed in a school, the opposite happens: conflict among staff, between students, and with families increases.
 Heightened tensions distract from learning.
 Students feel less cared for and less safe.